Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Results

 \subsection{Bayesian inference of visual features implemented by a recurrent E-I neural circuit}

 The starting point for perceptual inference within the Bayesian framework is a probabilistic model that describes one's assumptions about how observed stimuli relate to variables of interest in the outside world.
 This forward model is usually referred to as a \emph{generative model}, and the role of an ideal Bayesian observer is to invert this probabilistic relationship to obtain posterior distributions over those variables of interest given the observed stimulus.
-In Ref.~\citenum{echeveste2020cortical} the authors tackled the problem of Bayesian inference in a simplified visual task.
-The generative model employed was a Gaussian Scale-Mixture model (GSM, see \Cref{fig_sketch}~a and \methods), which had been shown to capture the statistics of natural images at the level of small image patches \cite{wainwright2000scale}.
+The generative model employed here is a Gaussian Scale-Mixture model (GSM, see \Cref{fig_sketch}~a and \methods), which has been shown to capture the statistics of natural images at the level of small image patches\cite{wainwright2000scale}.
 Importantly, inference under this model had already been shown to explain features of behavior and stationary response distributions in neural data in visual perception\cite{schwartz2009perceptual,coen2015flexible,orban2016neural}.
 Under this version of the GSM, natural image patches are constructed as linear combinations of Gabor filters of different orientations, which are then scaled by a global contrast variable.
 The goal of the inference process was to estimate the probability distribution of the intensity with which each Gabor filter (each orientation) participated in the observed image.
-In turn, in order to model cortical neural dynamics, the authors employed a common recurrent neural network model: the stabilized supralinear network (SSN, see \Cref{fig_sketch}~b and \methods) \cite{ahmadian2013analysis,hennequin2018dynamical}.
-Given the rotational symmetry of the inference problem, neurons in the network were arranged around a ring, according to their preferred orientation.
+In turn, in order to model cortical neural dynamics, a common recurrent neural network model is employed: the stabilized supralinear network (SSN, see \Cref{fig_sketch}~b and \methods)\cite{ahmadian2013analysis,hennequin2018dynamical}.
+Neurons in the network were arranged around a ring, according to their preferred orientation, under the approximation of visual inference problem being rotationally symmetric (though see \discussion).
 Moreover, neurons in the network respected Dale's principle, with two separate populations for excitatory (E) and inhibitory (I) cells.
 The SSN thus formulated was then optimized using current machine learning methods to approximate a Bayesian ideal observer under the GSM: when the network receives an image patch as its input, it produces samples over time with its neural activity so as to represent the corresponding posterior distribution (\Cref{fig_sketch}~c--d).
 Examples of the image patches used to train the network, as well as sample neural trajectories are presented in \Cref{fig_original_net}~a--b, respectively.
-After training, posterior distributions sampled by network responses match those prescribed by the ideal observer (see \Cref{fig_original_net}~c--d, cf. green and red).
+After training, posterior distributions sampled by network responses match those prescribed by the ideal observer (see \Cref{fig_original_net}~c, cf. green and red).
 Once trained, the SSN model thus establishes a mechanistic link between neural dynamics in terms of an E-I circuit and perception formulated as sampling-based probabilistic inference.
-In what follows we exploit this link to take two complementary paths: one perturbing the GSM to induce hypopriors, and another perturbing the SSN to induce an inhibitory dysfunction.
+In what follows we exploit this link to take two complementary paths: inducing simple perturbations to the GSM to induce hypopriors, and to the SSN to induce an inhibitory dysfunction.